-The next section makes an assessment of the scientific outputs of Iran-based researchers based on the framework just outlined.
-I try to see to what extent the quantitative growth of academic papers written by Iran-based researchers are the result of critical interactions between scientists, to what extent they can be taken as originated from an Iranian scientific community, and to what extent they can be taken as open to critical reactions from other scientific communities.
+Based on the framework just outlined, the next section I makes an assessment of the scientific outputs of Iran-based researchers.
+I examine to what extent the quantitative growth of academic papers written by Iran-based researchers are the result of critical interactions between scientists, to what extent they can be taken as originated from an Iranian scientific community, and to what extent they can be taken as open to critical reactions from other scientific communities.